DeNgKee/CPPNotes/CPPNotes.md

 void insert (iterator position, InputIterator first, InputIterator last);
 iterator erase (iterator position);//Return An iterator pointing to the element that followed the last element erased by the function call. iterator erase (iterator first, iterator last);
+void reverse() noexcept;//Reverses the order of the elements in the list container. void resize (size_type n);
+void resize (size_type n, const value_type& val);//If n is smaller than the current container size, the content is reduced to its first n elements, removing those beyond.If n is greater than the current container size, the content is expanded by inserting at the end as many elements as needed to reach a size of n.
+If val is specified, the new elements are initialized as copies of val, otherwise, they are value-initialized. template <class Compare>
+  void sort (Compare comp);//由于list不能使用std::sort，所以有自己的排序函数，该函数不会导致迭代器失效
 ```

 ### 15.1.3 *deque*